 The engine is extraordinarily strong almost everywhere providing exceptionally good drive throughout the rpm range courtesy of its huge displacement and torque.
-The one criticism and where it may lack compared to rivals is its lack of torque below 3500 rpm.
+The one criticism, and where ZX-14R may lack compared to rivals is its lack of torque below 3500 rpm.

 Kawasaki ZX-12R Thrust Curve

-Even for such a large low revving motorcycle engine you are rewarded as you would expect with ballistic acceleration but if you stretch out any gear, you’ll receive nice kick as you drive through 7000 rpm which you can see on the dyno curve and the above in-gear thrust curve as distinct jump in acceleration.
+Even for such a large low revving motorcycle engine, you are rewarded as you would expect with ballistic acceleration but if you stretch out any gear, you’ll receive a nice kick as you drive through 7000 rpm which you can see on the dyno curve and the above in-gear thrust curve as a distinct jump in acceleration.

 The ZX-14R reclaimed the top speed crown from the Hayabusa and out accelerated it too once moving thanks to its extra power.
 0-60 mph for ZX-14R unsurprisingly was under 3 seconds at 2.85 seconds and 0-100 mph in 5.11 seconds.
 Cracking the sub 5 seconds 0-100 mph time while possible was difficult considering the ZX-14R’s rowdy nature and willingness to spin its rear tyre.

 The 0-200 km/h time which is a common Supercar benchmark is achieved in only 7.11 seconds.
 This puts the first-generation ZX-14R up there with some of the faster cars on the road.
 The 0-400m quarter mile time is cracked in 9.99 seconds at 148 mph

 The Kawasaki ZX-14R will charge on harder from this point than a first-generation Hayabusa as it manages a 0-180 mph time impressively at 18.43 seconds and 0-300 km/h in 23.85 seconds.